CelineIntha/CelineIntha/README.md

 <h3 align="center">A passionate developer from France</h3>

-- 🔭 I’m currently working on **a showcase website for a restaurant**
+- 🔭 I’m currently working on **a showcase website for a restaurant : Palais Banh Bao**

 - 🌱 I’m currently learning **React and Angular**